ALASKAN SPECIAL-INTEREST RIVER TRIPS

 and walk on living glaciers.
 As we float downstream, we'll

-observe bald eagles, black and grizzly bear, and mountain
+observe bald eagles, black and Alaska brown bear, and mountain

 Nature